ongres/stackgres/doc/content/en/03-production-installation/01-pre-requisites/_index.md

  support parallel reads.
 * Maximum size of generated files (`config.backup.tarSizeThreshold`): could be relevant on some storage.
 Database backups can be huge so splitting is a good practice to take into account.
-* Network rate limit (`config.backup.networkRateLimit`): could be important to limit costs and/or resource usage.
+* Network rate limit (`config.backup.maxNetworkBandwitdh`): could be important to limit costs and/or resource usage.
-* Disk rate limit (`config.backup.diskRateLimit`): could be important to limit costs and/or resource usage.
+* Disk rate limit (`config.backup.maxDiskBandwitdh`): could be important to limit costs and/or resource usage.

 We reccomend to configure all those aspects by creating a YAML values file for backup